 - CPR

-Ensuring your pool is safe and compliant involves checking a number of factors, such as security fences, barriers, gates and non-climbable zones.
-Each state has its own regulations and ‘checklist’ to follow, so it’s important to know the rules for your exact location.
+Ensuring your pool is safe and compliant involves checking several factors, such as security fences, barriers, gates and non-climbable zones.
+Each state has its own regulations and ‘checklist’ to follow, so knowing the rules for your exact location is important.

 NSW

-There are many factors to Pool safety requirements in NSW.
+Plenty of different factors affect Pool safety requirements in NSW.
 Ensure you are compliant with all the relevant regulations, including fencing requirements!

 ACT

-To ensure you’re doing your part, read more on the ACT’s the Pool Safety Reforms to guarantee you’re creating a safe space for your children.
+Canberrans, to ensure you’re doing your part, read more on the ACT’s the Pool Safety Reforms to guarantee you’re creating a safe space for all poolgoers.

 VIC